Akinori-F-Ebihara/FIRMBOUND/README.md

 <img src ="./figures/Binary_optimal_boundary.png" width=70%>
 </figure>
 </div>
-<p align="center">Figure 2: Example result on the two-class Gaussian dataset.
-The estimatad optimal decision threshold is depcted with the orange curve.
-The red and blue trajectories denotes the two classes.
+<p align="center">Figure 2: Two-class Gaussian dataset.
+The estimated optimal decision threshold is shown in orange.
+The red and blue trajectories represent different classes.
 Correct decision is made when the red and blue curves hit the positive or negative side of the decision threshold, respectively.</p>

 <div align="center">